How to Use Puppeteer Stealth: A Plugin for Scraping

 Try for FREE

 Before we dive into Puppeteer in stealth mode, it's essential to explore web scraping with the base headless browser.
-As a target, we'll use NowSecure, a website that throws anti-bot challenges at every request and displays a you passed message if you're successful.
+For this test, we'll use the anti-bot challenge page to evaluate the plugin's capability.

 Let's begin!